NarayanTheRocker/AI-Interactive-Learning-Assistant/README.md

 Update these paths to match your environment.

 Example for Windows:

-python
-Copy
-Edit
 LLAMA_MODEL_PATH = r"C:\AI_Models\LLM\tinyllama-1.1b-chat-v0.4.Q4_K_M.gguf"
 BLIP_MODEL_PATH = r"C:\Users\YourUser\AI_Models\blip-base"

 Example for macOS/Linux:

-python
-Copy
-Edit
 LLAMA_MODEL_PATH = "/home/user/AI_Models/LLM/tinyllama-1.1b-chat-v0.4.Q4_K_M.gguf"
 BLIP_MODEL_PATH = "/home/user/AI_Models/blip-base"
 Make sure these are the exact full paths to the files and folders you created.

-🚀 6.
+#🚀 6.
 Run the Application
 You're almost ready to go!
 Make sure your virtual environment is activated.

 Start the Flask server:

-bash
-Copy
-Edit
 python app.py
 After a few moments, your terminal will show logs indicating that the models are loading.
 When you see something like:

-csharp
-Copy
-Edit
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 open that URL in your web browser.
 You are now ready to start learning with your AI-powered assistant!